AdrianLThomas/AdrianLThomas.github.io/content/blog/2025-03-17/reading-my-water-meter-in-home-assistant.md

 ..yet no device appeared in HA

-I enabled debugging logging for MQTT in HA:
+I enabled 'debug logging' for MQTT in HA:

 ![enabling debug logging for mqtt](./debugging-mqtt-1.png "enabling debug logging for mqtt")